albin-joseph/nodejs-micro-service/README.md

 ## Docker

+Docker makes it really easy to install and run software without worrying about setup or dependencies

 - **What is Docket?**
     - Docker creates series of things call containers.
 A container is an isolated computing environment.
     - In micro services each services run in each container.
 If we need to create a copy of service, we will create a new container of that service.